asmaHassa/MineSweeper/README.md

 # MineSweeper
 A simplified minesweeper game on terminal using Java!
+Press Play on Minefield.java to play game on terminal.
+Game made in Algorithms & Data Structures class, with a class partner.